Pre-Employment and Pre-Placement Physical Exams Q&A

-UCare Urgent Care proudly provides pre-employment and pre-placement physical exams to employers and employees of El Paso, TX, Lee Trevino Drive TX, and the surrounding area.
-For more information, call us or simply walk-in.
+UCare Urgent Care and Walk-In Clinic proudly provide pre-employment and pre-placement physical exams to employers and employees of Horizon City, TX El Paso, TX, Lee Trevino Drive TX, and the surrounding area.
+For more information, contact us or simply walk-in.

 Table of Contents:

 It is helpful for both employers and employees to know that they are physically and mentally able to handle the tasks required of them.
-To that end, pre-employment and pre-placement physical exams can be a tremendous benefit for employers, to ensure they will be able to trust their employees to handle their duties, and employees, to know that they will not be out of their depth.
-At UCare Urgent Care, we are happy to provide both pre-employment and pre-placement physical exams to help ensure safety and quality standards are met at the workplace.
+To that end, pre-employment and pre-placement physical exams can be a tremendous benefit for employers, to ensure they will be able to trust their employees to handle their duties, and that employees, know that they will not be out of their depth.
+At UCare Urgent Care and Walk-In Clinic, we are happy to provide both pre-employment and pre-placement physical exams to help ensure safety and quality standards are met at the workplace.

 There are several possible tests and evaluations that could occur with a pre-employment physical exam, depending on the precise nature of the industry or work involved with a particular role or position.